 If you’re looking for the “college kids gone wild” version of spring break at the beach, stop reading right now.
 Alabama beaches are not your beaches.
 For that, I suggest South Padre Island Texas, although that too tends to be family friendly when it’s not spring break.

 If you’re a family looking for info on a beach break, you’re in the right place.
 Alabama beaches are perfect for families.
 If you’re looking to party it up MTV style, I’m probably not going to describe the beach vacation you’re looking for but if you’re looking to take advantage of your kids’ time off from school, Alabama beaches are perfect for a family spring break trip.
 Wanna know why?
 Read on.

 The tourism industry wants to attract families looking to enjoy time together at the beach, not college students who are fighting for their right to party.

 Related post: Spring break in Texas: The best places to go

 Gulf Shores/Orange beach is heavy on condos and vacation rentals and short on hotel rooms, making it more attractive to families and less attractive to college students looking to establish party central.
 Besides, during March and select days in April, alcoholic beverages are banned from the beach, which doesn’t put Gulf Shores/Orange Beach at the top of the list for college spring breakers.

 The condo we stayed in had two spacious bedrooms, two bathrooms, a full kitchen and living area, smart TVs, WiFi, a full-size washer and dryer and a balcony with an ocean view and breakfast area.
 Oh, did I mention this was beachfront property?
 As in walk out to the beach from the property?
 Yep.
+It was really sweet.